 There are two schools of thought that linger in communities far and wide—those who prefer we keep things the same and those that ask why transformation is taking so long.
-Regardless of your view, everyone—it seems—is aching to be heard in this this hotly contested age of religious design and women’s rights.
+Regardless of your view, everyone—it seems—is aching to be heard in this hotly contested age of religious design and women’s rights.

 Diane Flacks is no different.
 And if you’re going to fall hard for Uholy, a superbly well-crafted and precarious spurring, it might just be when the daring playwright issues an edict to make a choice.

-This isn’t the kind of story that would have the same kind of impact unfolding in a kitchen party where a character ignites the dialogue fuse around the subject of misogyny or a woman’s perceived place in an evolving society.
+This isn’t the kind of story that would have the same kind of impact in a kitchen party setting where a character ignites the dialogue fuse around the subject of misogyny or a woman’s perceived place in an evolving society.
 Instead, she pivots with four fiery femmes defending deeply held convictions over pious practices in a televised debate where the winner questionably takes all.